homerlabs/repo/dev/FoodOrderSimulator/README.md

 Matthew Homer

-Changes from version 1
+Upon close examination, I was able to make several corrections and/or improvements Changes from version 1:
-    changed Order.temperature to .temp to conform to the JSON data (when I see 'temp' I think 'temporary') removed Courier.shelf as ivar shelf is already in Order removed purgeShelf() and purgeAllOldOrders()
-    changed overflow shelf discard algorithm from find and discard order with min food value to random as per spec replaced call to exit() with call to NSApp.terminate() add ivar totalOrdersMoved
+    switched from using orderOperationQueue to using semaphore to protect ordersDict data changed overflow shelf discard algorithm from find and discard order with min food value to random as per spec changed Order.temperature to .temp to conform to the JSON data (when I see 'temp' I think 'temporary') removed Courier.shelf as ivar shelf is already in Order removed purgeShelf() and purgeAllOldOrders()  as not needed replaced call to exit() with call to NSApp.terminate() add ivar totalOrdersMoved
-    switched from using orderOperationQueue to using semaphore to protect ordersDict data
+    made OverflowShelf a subclass of Shelf as it is the only one that can do a move operation  (moved the moveOrder() code out of Shelf) cleaned up the unit tests